 Subject matter and themes

 The subject matter and themes of a piece can also influence the price.
-If the artwork is about a popular theme or current topic, it is likely to sell for more than one.
+If the artwork is about a popular theme or current topic, it will likely sell for more than one.

-A very rare theme not drawn by many can again fetch a higher price compared to regular portraits or landscapes drawn.
+A rare theme not drawn by many can again fetch a higher price than regular portraits or landscapes drawn.